harrylem/Federated-RL-WAF/README.md

 ## 📖 Overview
 This project implements a **Self-Improving Web Application Firewall (WAF)** system using **Federated Reinforcement Learning**.

-Unlike traditional WAFs that rely on static signatures, this system employs two autonomous RL Agents that collaborate to:
+Unlike traditional WAFs that rely on static signatures, this system employs autonomous RL Agents that collaborate to:
-1.  **Minimize False Positives:** By learning from normal traffic on a Production WAF protecting a DVWA instance.
+1.  **Minimize False Positives:** By learning from normal traffic on a Production WAF.
 2.  **Detect Zero-Day Attacks:** By learning from a specialized Web Honeypot.
 3.  **Share Knowledge:** Using Federated Learning (Flower) to aggregate insights without sharing raw sensitive logs.
-4.  **Close the Loop:** Automatically generating and applying ModSecurity rules (`SecRule`) in real-time upon detecting threats.
+4.  **Close the Loop:** Automatically generating and applying ModSecurity rules (`SecRule`) in real-time.

 ## 🏗️ Architecture
 The system is fully containerized using **Docker Compose**: